Ask A Librarian

 - University of Missouri-St. Louis Community: University of Missouri - St. Louis faculty, staff, and students fall under this category.
 The University ID is the library card.
 Privileges include checking out books and government documents from the general collection of the University of Missouri - St. Louis Libraries, access to in-house and remotely accessible electronic databases, reference services, interlibrary loan services, MERLIN/MOBIUS consortium, and use of the Library Research Commons.
 Other restrictions may apply.

-- Alumni Members: Alumni members of the University of Missouri - St. Louis Alumni Association may be issued a Guest Borrower card free of charge.
-The card expires one year from the date of issue.
-Privileges are limited to checking out books and government documents from the general collection of the University of Missouri - St. Louis Libraries and access to unrestricted in-house electronic databases.
-Alumni Association guest borrowers may have a maximum of four books checked out at any given time.
+- Alumni Members: Alumni members of the University of Missouri - St. Louis Alumni Association may sign up with the Library free of charge.
+Privileges expire one year from the date of issue at which time alumni must sign up again.
+Alumni are limited to checking out books and government documents from the general collection of the University of Missouri - St. Louis Libraries and access to unrestricted in-house electronic databases.
+They may have a maximum of four books checked out at any given time.
 Interlibrary loan services are not included in alumni card privileges.
 Other restrictions may apply.

 - Guest Borrowers: All applicants must be residents of Missouri.
 The fee for the card is $35.00.
 The card expires one year from the date of issue.
 Privileges are limited to checking out books and in-house electronic databases.
 Guest Borrower card holders may have a maximum of four books checked out at any given time.
 Interlibrary loan services are not included in Guest Borrower card privileges.
 Other restrictions may apply.